 I have chosen ErgoDox with Gateron Brown switches, blank DCS keycaps, and my custom single-layer layout.

-Why Gateron Brown?
+Why Cherry MX Brown?
 Blue switches are louder than brown; other switches are not that good for typing.
 If you are not sure, browns are the great default choice.

 Why DCS?
-Have tried DSA for a month, but during that experiment, accuracy was lower than with DCS.
+I tried DSA for a month, but during that experiment, my accuracy was lower than with DCS.
 With sculpted keycaps my fingers “know” where they are, while it is a bit harder with DSA profile keycaps to find home row.

-Why custom single-layer layout?
-Layout switch is an extra step I would like to avoid.
+Why a custom single-layer layout?
+Layout switching is an extra step I would like to avoid.
 Everything I need fits well into one layer (I even have one key left unused).
 By default, ErgoDox comes with a multiple-layer layout.
 I liked the idea and tried to use layers, but I found out that layer switching is expensive.
 You have to press and sometimes hold two or more keys simultaneously.
-I encourage every ErgoDox use to check single-layer layout first and add extra layers only when you need to assign more keys, and the base layer is full.
+I encourage every ErgoDox user to try a single-layer layout first and add extra layers only when you need to assign more keys and the base layer is full.

 Why blank keycaps?
-I do not look at my keyboard anymore, so I don’t need any labels.
+I don’t look at my keyboard anymore, so I don’t need any labels.

 Alternative keyboard layout

 I use Norman and like it better than QWERTY.
-I have not tried any other of layouts, and honestly, I am not totally sure if learning alternative layout worth it.
-What I am 100% sure I can learn any keyboard layout and be productive in two weeks.
-Layout or keyboard do not limit my speed.
-My fingers can move faster than I can compose words in English.
+I haven’t tried any other layouts, and honestly, I’m not sure that learning alternative layouts is worth it.
+What I am 100% sure of is that I can learn any keyboard layout and be productive in two weeks.
+Layouts and keyboards do not limit my speed; my fingers can move faster than I can compose words in English.

-Why not stay with QWERTY on all my keyboards?
-Switching to a different layout and different keyboard helped me with breaking my bad typing habits.
-It is easier to learn on an entirely new instrument in a correct way for the beginning, that to fix those mistakes deeply wired into your brain.
+Why not stick with QWERTY on all my keyboards?
+Switching to a different layout and keyboard helped me break my bad typing habits.
+It’s easier to learn correct technique from scratch on an entirely new instrument than it is to to fix those bad habits deeply wired into your brain.

 How did I choose Norman?
 Two sources.
-First, people who already who use multiple layouts for years: Gary Bernhardt, Aaron Patterson, good review by Ted.
+First, people who already who use multiple layouts for years: Gary Bernhardt, Aaron Patterson, a good review by Ted.
 Second, I compared Dvorak, Colemak, Workman, Norman, and even my custom layout with a keyboard layout analyzer (made by Patrick Gillespie).
-Norman was performing slightly better than others on my custom corpus of text.
+Norman performed slightly better than the others on my custom corpus of text.

-One more reason I picked Norman: it is easy to switch to QWERTY and back to Norman in few minutes (I use QWERTY when I travel).
-Norman is just the fifteen-key difference from QWERTY.
+One more reason I picked Norman: It’s easy to switch to QWERTY and back to Norman in few minutes.
+(I use QWERTY when I travel.)
+Norman is just a fifteen-key difference from QWERTY.